-The compressor is protected from excessively low and high pressures by two switches that shutdown the compressor to prevent damage to the system.

-These switches do not require any regular servicing or maintenance, so if problems occur and the switches are suspect, contact your MacDon Dealer.
+The compressor is protected from excessively low and high pressures by two switches that shut down the compressor to prevent damage to the system.
+These switches do not require any regular servicing or maintenance, so if problems occur and the switches are suspect, contact your dealer.

 If the compressor cycles rapidly due to rapid pressure changes, the CDM displays a warning "CHECK A/C SYSTEM".
-Contact your Dealer.
+Contact your dealer.